-Higher temporal resolution data in some systems may help with teasing apart different mechanisms. deally, sampling frequency should be relative to the life history of the species of interest.
-For example, in the great tit-winter moth system, caterpillar biomass sampling is usually conducted a few times a week (e.g., HMK041) and the larval stage of the winter moth life cycle is typically 8-10 weeks (need to find a better ref).
+Higher temporal resolution data in some systems may help with teasing apart different mechanisms and testing the assumptions of the Cushing hypothesis.
+Regardless of aim, ideally, sampling frequency should be relative to the life history of the species of interest.
+For example, testing any mechanism related to life history theory requires data about ontogeny.
+For example, in the great tit-winter moth system, caterpillar biomass sampling is usually conducted a few times a week (e.g., HMK041) and the larval stage of the winter moth life cycle is typically 8-10 weeks so researchers are able to get an accurate estimate of growth and development for this life cycle stage (need to find a better ref).
 In the lower trophic levels of aquatic systems, where there is often quick turnaround between producers and consumers, it can be difficult to determine how much influence producers have on consumers and vice versa (Kitchell and Carpenter).
-Without higher temporal resolution data, it is difficult to assess whether this key assumption of the Cushing hypothesis (i.e., the dependence of the consumer on the producer) is supported, and may prevent testing any mechanism related to life history theory, which requires data about ontogeny.
-Higher temporal resolution data will also help determine the seasonal availability of the consumer and resource, the other key assumption of the Cushing hypothesis.
+Without higher temporal resolution data, it is difficult to assess whether this key assumption of the Cushing hypothesis (i.e., the dependence of the consumer on the producer) is supported.
+In cases where there are multiple short, potentially overlapping, generations, determining the seasonal order of the consumer vs. producer is necessary to assess the degree of dependence of the consumer on the producer.

+Higher temporal resolution data will also help determine the seasonal availability of the consumer and resource, the other key assumption of the Cushing hypothesis (Figure 1b-d).
 For example, temperate aquatic and terrestrial systems differ in how many organisms survive the winter.
-While many terrestrial plants and herbivores have dormancy phases throughout the winter, in aquatic systems some zooplankton are never in complete dormancy (i.e., they remain at low densities).
-This can make measuring the seasonal distribution of some aquatic systems more difficult to measure without frequent data.
-Nevertheless, some aquatic studies have been successful in achieving daily sampling frequency (HMK016, HMK036, HMK039), suggesting that—though more challenging—critical assumptions of the Cushing hypothesis, and multiple mechanisms, can be tested in aquatic systems.
+While many terrestrial plants and herbivores have dormancy phases during the winter, in aquatic systems some zooplankton are never in complete dormancy (i.e., they remain at low densities) and thus do not meet the assumption of the hypothesis.
+Without more frequent data, accurately estimating the seasonal distribution of the lower trophic levels of some aquatic systems will be difficult.
+Nevertheless, some aquatic studies have been successful in achieving daily sampling frequency (HMK016, HMK036, HMK039), suggesting that—though more challenging—critical assumptions of the Cushing hypothesis can be tested in aquatic systems.

 ii) Defining baselines

-Researchers with long-term data have the potential to test whether synchrony vs. asynchrony were the pre-climate change baseline (Figure 2).
-By testing for a clear peak in fitness across years (i.e. evidence for the synchrony hypothesis) in the pre-climate change data, researchers can place themselves on the Cushing curve.
+Researchers with long-term data have the potential to test whether synchrony vs. asynchrony were the pre-climate change baseline (Figure 2; Figure X).
+By testing for a clear peak in fitness across years in relation to the relative timing of the interaction (i.e. evidence for the synchrony hypothesis) in the pre-climate change data, researchers can place themselves on the Cushing curve (Figure 2).
 Whenever possible, incorporating the most energetically expensive part of the consumer’s phenology or estimating how much the phenological phase that is measured differs from the most expensive part (e.g. egg hatching is on average 7 days before maximum chick growth occurs) will help define a peak in fitness.
 If there is no clear peak in fitness, then well-designed experiments (in systems where possible) that have the ability to reveal the limits of the curve (i.e. where consumer fitness reaches zero) can be used to reject the null hypothesis of an asynchrony baseline.
 Knowledge of when/if different resources are available (e.g. Samplonius et al. 2016) and whether the interaction type changes throughout the season (add example from meta-analysis) can also help describe the limits of the curve.